LibertyDSNP/spec/pages/Future_Proposals/Keys.md

 # Keys

-This spec is intended to elaborate on our how we use and manage encryption keys within the protocol.
+This specification is intended to elaborate on our how we use and manage encryption keys within the protocol.
 It should detail any procedures for adding or removing support for various encryption algorithms in the future as computing power grows and encryption algorithms become invalidated.

 ## Specification Status